Maximum Ride: The Angel Experiment: Summary

 The Flock, led by Maximum "Max" Ride, are a group of kids genetically altered to have wings.
 They live in hiding in a house in the woods after being freed by one of the scientists, Jeb Batchelder, now presumed deceased.
 The youngest member, Angel, is abducted by wolf-human hybrid "Erasers" and taken back to "The School", the lab where the Flock was created and raised in cages.
 Max, Fang and Nudge set out to rescue Angel while Iggy and the Gasman stay behind.
-On the way, Max stops to rescue a girl named Ella but is shot in the shoulder; Ella's mom, a vet named Dr. Valencia Martinez, nurses her back to health and discovers a microchip implanted in her arm.
+On the way, Max stops to rescue a girl named Ella, but is shot in the shoulder.
+Ella's mom, a vet named Dr. Valencia Martinez, nurses her back to health and discovers a microchip implanted in her arm.
 Meanwhile, Iggy and the Gasman booby-trap their home and blow it up in a battle with the Erasers.
 Nudge and Fang follow up on a possible lead to Nudge's biological mother, but it turns out to be a trap by Ari, the Eraser leader.
-Ari appears physically mature but is actually only seven years old, and resents the Flock.
+Ari appears physically mature, but is actually only seven years old, and resents the Flock.
 He is Jeb's son and feels that Jeb chose them over him.

 The Flock reunites, but they are captured by Erasers and brought to the School.
-There, they meet Angel and discover that Jeb is alive and working for the School.
+They meet Angel there and discover that Jeb is alive and working for the School.
 The Flock break out.
 Angel has gathered information about the Flock's biological parents, and Max has a sudden vision instructing her to go to the School's other location in New York, the Institute for Higher Living.

-The Flock heads there, exploring the city while evading Erasers and living on the run.
+The Flock travels there, exploring the city while evading Erasers and living on the run.
 Max begins hearing a Voice in her head, giving her cryptic information and guiding her.
 It leads them to the institute, where they find a lab full of other experiments as well as more information on their parents.
 The Flock frees their fellow experiments and Angel adopts a genetically altered dog which she names Total.
-Max fights Ari again as they escape, and accidentally kills him; Jeb tells Max that she's killed her own brother.
+Max fights Ari again as they escape, and accidentally kills him.
+Jeb tells Max that she has killed her own brother.
 The Flock flies off, heading to Washington D.C. in search of their parents.